jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ### Dashboard view support

 Support for Jenkins [dashboard view](https://wiki.jenkins.io/display/JENKINS/Dashboard+View) is quite limited up to now.
 Currently, only one portlet is available, that shows the number of issues for a job (separated by each tool).
+Moreover, the visualization is quite ugly, since it is more complex to use modern JS libraries on pages that are not under control of the warnings plugin.

 The remaining portlets from the old static analysis collector plugin will be added step by step.

 ![issues portlet](images/issues-portlet.png)